Zeioth/dooku.nvim/README.md

 ## Roadmap
 * In order to ensure windows compatibility we must use `jobstart`and `jobstop`.
-* We could change the `args` options to get a string instead of a array, which is desireable.
+* We could change the `args` options to get a string instead of a table, which is desireable.